lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The ACK-on-Error mode supports LPWAN technologies that have variable MTU and out-of-order delivery.

 In ACK-on-Error mode, windows are used.

-All tiles MUST be of equal size, except for the last one, which MUST be of the same size or smaller than the regular ones.
+All tiles MUST be of equal size, except

+- for the last one, which MUST be of the same size or smaller than the regular ones,
-If allowed in a Profile, the penultimate tile MAY be exactly one L2 Word smaller than the regular tile size.
+- and for the penultimate one which, if allowed in a Profile, MAY be exactly one L2 Word smaller than the regular tile size.

 A SCHC Fragment message carries one or more tiles, which may span multiple windows.
 A SCHC ACK reports on the reception of exactly one window of tiles.